darkawesome/blog/content/blog/Voronoi.md

 ### Interpretation

-**HO : The average ozone in neighboring polygons (1000PPB) caused the value of ozone per polygon (1000PPB) H1:the actual sample is different to the expected I if H0 was true test statistic: 5.7038 p-value: 5.858e-09 Interpretation: Looking at the scatter plot the data seems to be independent.
+**HO: The average ozone in neighboring polygons (1000PPB) caused the value of ozone per polygon (1000PPB)
+H1: The actual sample is different from the expected if H0 was true test statistic: 5.7038 p-value: 5.858e-09
+Interpretation: Looking at the scatter plot the data seems to be independent.
 With there also being some clustering within the neighborhood and the ozone value per polygon.
 With a p-value so low we can reject the H0 hypothesis as there is sufficient evidence that there is higher than average ozone in surrounding polygons.
 With our Moran’s I statistic being 5 we have a strong positive autocorrelation here.**

 ### Monte Carlo